vincentarthur/VeoSpark/README.md

 ## Features

 -   **AI-Powered Video Generation**: Create stunning videos from simple text prompts using Google's Veo models.
+-   **Dynamic Model Configuration**: Easily add, remove, or update Veo models and their pricing through a simple `models.yaml` file without changing any code.
 -   **Image-to-Prompt Generation**: Upload a character, background, and/or prop image to generate a descriptive prompt using Gemini 2.5 Pro.
 -   **Prompt Translation**: Instantly translate generated prompts into different languages using Gemini 2.5 Flash.
 -   **Unified Application**: Frontend and Backend are served from a single FastAPI server.